FIWARE-Ops/FIWARE-Legal/docs/FIWARECookiesPolicy.md

 The use of cookies offers numerous advantages in the provision of information technology services, because, among others:
-1. They make it easier for the user to browse the Website and access the different services on offer.
+1. They make it easier for the user to browse the Site and access the different services on offer.
-1. They mean that users do not have to set up the general, predefined characteristics each time they enter the Website.
+1. They mean that users do not have to set up the general, predefined characteristics each time they enter the Site.
-1. They enable us to improve the functioning and the services provided through the Website, after the corresponding analysis of the information obtained through the cookies installed.
+1. They enable us to improve the functioning and the services provided through the Site, after the corresponding analysis of the information obtained through the cookies installed.

 However, users can set up their browsers to accept or reject cookies, or